Autologous Muscle Tissue Regeneration

 The final product is prepared and transported to the hospital where it is injected into the damaged muscle of the patient.

 For over a decade, pre-clinical and Proof of Concept studies were conducted in the tissue engineering laboratory of Prof. Eberli at the University of Zurich.
-Based on these results, the Swiss authorities gave their approval for a phase I clinical trial.
+Based on these results, the Swiss authorities gave their approval for a phase I clinical trial, focusing on the treatment of stress urinary incontinence in women, which was completed in 2021.